 At the foot of the Tauch mountain, the Torgan gorges connect Padern to Montgaillard then Dernacueillette.
 The small road that follows the river can be borrowed by bike following the circuit "Wild Citadels and Corbières" or "In the kingdom of the boar".

-Le Grau de Padern
+The Grau de Padern

-Downstream from the village of Padern, le Verdouble flows again to cross a limestone ridge from the Tauch mountain, creating at the same time a site with magnificent gorges, which housed a mill in the Middle Ages and the XNUMXth century, a Catalan forge for the treatment of Corbières iron.
-You can admire these gorges by taking from the village, the path Goutine's step or GR also known as Cathar Trail, between Tuchan and Padern.
+Downstream from the village of padern, le Verdouble flows again to cross a limestone ridge from the Tauch mountain, creating at the same time a site with magnificent gorges, which housed a mill in the Middle Ages and the XNUMXth century, a Catalan forge for the treatment of Corbières iron.
+You can admire these gorges by taking from the village, the path Goutine's step or GR 367 also known as Cathar Trail, between Tuchan and Padern.
 It is also possible to cross them by taking the road that connects Tuchan and Padern.